nu7hatch/react/README.md

 # React

-React is a simple application that allows for remote execution of commands.
+React is a simple application that allows for remote execution of commands, and it uses Redis as a queue.
-It uses Redis as a queue - it blocks specified list and waits for new entries - when an entry appears, then it executes recognized command.

 ## Inspiration